We sat down with an EdTech consultant to chat about technology, higher ed programs, and how to bring the two together.

 Q: What other benefits do you look for from a software partner?

 A: People always say to me, “we want to get rid of paper.
 We’re always losing paper.
 We don’t want any paper anymore.
 No paper.”
-So I think that’s a big one.
+That’s a big one.

 Q: On that note, how important do you think technology is now that Gen Z is entering and exiting undergrad and grad programs?
 What’s their expectation of the level of sophisticated tech that colleges use?
 Or does it not really matter?